30 Things to Do Around Shiga Kogen & Where to Stay

 1 / SKIING & SNOWBOARDING IN JAPAN’S LARGEST RESORT / late-November to late-April

 Shiga Kogen Ski Resort lays claim to the title of Japan’s largest ski resort.
 With over 600 hectares of terrain, most of which is interconnected, it is the largest single ski area in not just Japan but all of Asia.
 It is also the highest ski resort in Japan, reaching 2307 metres in the Yokoteyama area of the resort.
-As the highest resort, Shiga’s inland position and topography blesses it with Nagnao’s longest ski season and most reliable snow conditions.
+As the highest resort, Shiga’s inland position and topography blesses it with Nagano’s longest ski season and most reliable snow conditions.
 While the official opening is in mid-December, the highest areas of the resort including Yokoteyama and Kumanoyu are likely to be open sometime in November.
 You can expect the full resort to be open until well into April with the higher areas staying open as late as May.

 The overall resort is made up of eighteen ski areas all of which are covered by a single, all-mountain pass.
 For first-time visitors, the size of the resort can make it hard to plan their visit and it might be easier to think of the resort as three areas: 1. the Central Area; 2.
 Yakebitai and Okushiga; and 3.
 Kumanoyu and Yokoteyama.
-All areas other than Kumanoyua and Yokoteyama are connected allowing you to ski and snowboard Japan’s single largest expanse of terrain, with free bus services operating to the couple of ski fields not connected by ski runs.
+All areas other than Kumanoyu and Yokoteyama are connected allowing you to ski and snowboard Japan’s single largest expanse of terrain, with free bus services operating to the couple of ski fields not connected by ski runs.
 But again, the all-mountain pass overs these and all areas of Shiga Kogen – our favourite Nagano ski resort.

 2 / STAY & EXPLORE SHIGA ON ‘SKI SAFARI’ / best: mid-December to late-March